“The ultimate symbol of Norman glory”

 Where to stay when visiting the Trim area

-It is important to price out accommodations on various sites.
+It is important to price out properties on various sites.
 Expedia is a US-based company, whereas Booking.com is Europe-based.
-Not all properties appear on both, so it is ideal to check both out.
+Not all properties appear on both, so check both.
 Our personal first choice is Booking.com.
 If the establishment has a website, check the price there as well.
-Click the link below to check out hotels and vacation homes in the area.
-It may be just the motivation you need to start planning that next grand adventure.

 Final Thoughts